 “And Jesus said to him, ‘If it is my will that he remain until I come, what is that to you?
 Follow me.’”
 What’s he saying there?
 I think he’s saying that it is real dangerous to compare circumstances.
 It is real dangerous to compare gifts.
 I remember at Wheaton College, in the dormitory, Mark Noll, my RA at the time, had a little teeny piece of paper outside his door that said, “To love is to stop comparing.”
 That’s good news.
 That’s right.
 Jesus is saying here, “Look, don’t get all involved in comparing yourself with this other disciple.
 What I have for him, I have for him.
 Here is what I have for you: me.
 Is that enough?”

 And that is the solution to envy.
-Just like it was the solution to lust, which we spoke about this morning.
+Just like it was the solution to lust.
 It’s Jesus.
-"Follow me.
-If you're behind me, if you’ve got me, what do you need to worry about him for?"
+“Follow me.
+If you’re behind me, if you’ve got me, what do you need to worry about him for?”
 And so that’s the answer: we just need more of Jesus.
 We need to realize what an incredible privilege it is to just know Jesus.
-Jesus said in another place, "Don’t rejoice over this, that the demons are subject to you.
-Rejoice that your names are just written in Heaven."
+Jesus said in another place, “Don’t rejoice over this, that the demons are subject to you.
+Rejoice that your names are just written in heaven.”
 It is such a staggering privilege to be a disciple of Jesus Christ that what becomes of other disciples is neither here nor there.
 And so envy flies away.